One Dead, Others Still Missing In Landslide On Italian Island - UrduPoint

 One Dead, Others Still Missing In Landslide On Italian Island

-The first victim was confirmed to be a woman whose body was found by rescuers, according to a media briefing by the prefect of Naples, Claudio Palomba.
+A woman's body was found by rescuers, while around a dozen or so people were unaccounted for by early Saturday evening, according to the prefect of Naples, Claudio Palomba.

-He said some of those reported missing earlier were later found safe, including one family with a newborn baby, but around 10 other people were still unaccounted for mid-afternoon.
+He said however that some of those reported missing earlier were later found safe, including one family with a newborn baby.

+"We are afraid that there might be other victims, but so far the current figure is one dead," Luca Cari, a spokesman for the fire service, told AFP.

 The rescue effort was hampered by continued rain and high winds, which also delayed ferries bringing reinforcements from the mainland.